global-input/global-input-message/README.md

 ### Multi-line Text Field

-If you would like to display a multi-line Text Field on the Mobile screen, you can  add ```nLines``` attributes to the corresponding configuration item:
+You may like to display a multi-line Text Field on the Mobile screen, you can  add ```nLines``` attributes to the corresponding configuration item:

 ```javascript
            {